shinwookim/website/teaching/CS0449-2241/c-books.md

 ---
 layout: post
-title: "Some Recommended (Not Required) Books on the C Programming Language"
+title: "Recommended Books on the C Programming Language"
-subtitle: "CS 449: Introduction to Systems Software"
+subtitle: "CS 0449: Introduction to Systems Software — Extra Resources"
 backlink: ./

 ---
 {%marginfigure "K&R" "https://upload.wikimedia.org/wikipedia/commons/thumb/0/0e/The_C_Programming_Language%2C_First_Edition_Cover.svg/220px-The_C_Programming_Language%2C_First_Edition_Cover.svg.png" "**The C Programming Language**<br/>Brian Kernighan & Dennis Ritchie"%}
-In this course, we will heavily write, use, and test programs using the C programming language.
-C is a particularly useful tool for us as it abstracts the unnecessary details with its robust syntax (compared to assembly or machine language) while maintaining the low-level access to memory (through the use of pointers).
+In this course, we will heavily write, use, and test programs using the *C programming language*.
+C is a particularly useful tool for us as it **abstracts** the unnecessary details with its robust syntax (compared to assembly or machine language) while maintaining the **low-level access** to memory (through the use of pointers).
 As such, it is very important that you become proficient in this language.

 While we will spend the first few weeks of the course going over C's syntax (and the language's quirks), it maybe useful to have another resource handy (in case you get stuck while programming).
 Below are some free (and some not free) resources that may prove useful as you progress through this course.